blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 ------------------
 To assure the required quality in this project many different strategies are followed which are elaborated in this chapter.

 The basis of our quality assurance is the use of frequently built in meetings in our daily workflow.
-How these are scheduled is contained in a table in the chapter :ref:`Meetings`.
-These meetings according to Scrum principles help ensuring quality and efficiency.
+How these are scheduled is contained in the `Meetings Timetable`_.
+These meetings according to the Scrum principles help to ensure quality and efficiency.

 Produced Artifacts
 ^^^^^^^^^^^^^^^^^^
-All created artifacts of this project are contained within the project Gitlab repository to which any associated persons have access.
+All created artifacts of this project are contained within the project Gitlab repository to which any associated person has access.
 This ensures that of every file a detailed change history is available.
-For a detailed elaboration on our Version Control Strategy a dedicated file :doc:`version_control_strategy` exists.
+For a detailed elaboration on our Version Control Strategy a dedicated document :doc:`version_control_strategy` exists.

 Documentation
 ^^^^^^^^^^^^^